George Barbu Știrbei: Under Carol

 The Domnitor followed up with a self-coup in May 1864.
 In the aftermath, Cuza began sending out signals that he intended to establish a Romanian dynasty, allowing references to his illegitimate son, Alexandru "Sașa", as "heir to the throne".
 This helped to alienate moderates, pushing them closer to the anti-Cuza camp; in June 1865, Știrbei Jr, Bibescu, Brăiloiu, Brătianu, Ion Ghica, Panu and Rosetti, alongside Beizadea Dimitrie Ghica, produced a formal pledge that they would "support by any means the election of a foreign prince from a Western ruling house."
 During early 1865, Cuza's secretary, Arthur Baligot de Beyne, kept records of the Beizadea's meetings with other opposition heads. Știrbei continued to support union and worked toward national independence for the new state.
 Also in 1864, he issued a protest against British attempts to consolidate Ottoman suzerainty over the United Principalities.
 In his note to Drouyn de Lhuys, Știrbei spoke about the "compact and homogeneous race" of Romanians settled "from the Dniester down to the Theiss", united in the aspiration of becoming a single national polity.

 Eventually, Cuza was toppled by the "monstrous coalition" in early 1866—a secretive palace coup in which Știrbei allegedly had a prominent role.
-Following the election of April 1866, Știrbei was sent to the unified Assembly of Deputies, which was debating the new Constitution.
-In that context, he adopted a classical liberal stance, explaining that both his party and the liberals could agree on the restoration of "true freedom".
+Following the election of April 17–19, 1866, Știrbei was sent to the unified Assembly of Deputies, which was debating the new Constitution.
+He was one of two Craiova deputies, alongside Grigore Racoviță; reviewing this victory, Gazeta Transilvaniei newspaper acknowledged Știrbei as "more of a democrat than his father".
+He adopted a classical liberal stance, explaining that both his party and the liberals could agree on the restoration of "true freedom".
 However, he cautioned against full Westernization, noting that Romania's constitution "should suit the mores of the people for which it is conceived."
 Despite reintroducing pluralism, the regime change had left uncertain the continuation of Moldo–Wallachian federalism.
 In that context, Știrbei became one of the Romanian diplomats tasked with obtaining an international settlement recognizing continued union under a foreign Domnitor.
 However, as reported by his supervisor Ion Bălăceanu, Știrbei also tried to promote his own bid for the throne, which was received with ridicule.
 His father also entertained the notion that either George or one of his brothers would be selected.